13588112254/littlefs/DESIGN.md

    ```

    Because of their simplicity, these filesystems are usually both the fastest
    and smallest.
-However the lack of power resilience is, of course, bad, and
+However the lack of power resilience is not great, and the
-   the binding relationship of storage location and data removes the
+   binding relationship of storage location and data removes the filesystem's
-   filesystem's ability to manage wear.
+   ability to manage wear.

 2. In a completely different direction, we have logging filesystems, such as
    [JFFS][jffs], [YAFFS][yaffs], and [SPIFFS][spiffs].
 In a logging filesystem,